ivelum/landing/content/how-we-work/_index.md

 ---
-title: How we work - ivelum
+title: Full-stack, CI and transparency - How we work
-description: ivelum is a distributed team of engineers headquartered in Vilnius, Lithuania.
-We've been helping both start-ups and established businesses build their products since 2003
+description: Our advantages, which help us to build digital products fast and lean — full stack development, continuous delivery and transparent communication.
+Explore how ivelum team works.
 layout: how-we-work
 darkHeader: true
 menus: